agregory999/oci-policy-analysis/README_MCP.md

   }
 }
 ```
-When you start Claude, it will conenct if your MCP is running
+When you start Claude, it will connect if your MCP is running at the given location.
+Any time you restart the MCP server, simply close and reopen Claude to re-establish the connection.

 ### MCP Option 3 - VSCode Co-Pilot and STDIO (Local)